MrCuddles19/Interactive-rating-component/README.md

       });
     });
 ```
 When the buttons are being looped through when clicked, it will set every other button in the selectorAll to have no background.
 And then it will the class active to it to make the button have a white background color.

+I added an alert message so that when you submit without selecting a rating you will be prompted.

 ### Continued development